 (f) Before filing a permit application that includes dispersion modeling analysis submitted in support of the application, the applicant shall submit a modeling protocol and receive approval for the dispersion modeling protocol.

 (g) The Division shall follow the procedures set out in G.S.
 143-215.108(h) when processing applications filed in accordance with this Rule.

-(h) The decision that the Director shall make on applications processed under this Rule is either to deny the permit or to submit a proposed permit to EPA.
+(h) In implementing this Rule, the Director shall either deny the permit or submit a proposed permit to EPA.

 (i) If EPA does not object to the proposed permit, the Director shall issue the permit within five days after:

 (1) expiration of EPA 45-day review period; or

 (2) receipt of notice from EPA that it will not object to issuance, whichever comes first.

 (j) If EPA objects to the proposed permit, the Director shall respond to EPA's objection within 90 days after receipt of EPA's objections.

 Eff.
 July 1, 1998;

 Readopted Eff.
 April 1, 2018.